dandavies23/jargon-unchained/README.md

 ## User types

-**Visitor:** Can explore the dictionary and vote up and down (Read, Vote)
+**Visitor:** can explore the dictionary and vote up and down (Read, Vote)

 **User:** able to write contribute their own phrases and definitions, they can also update and delete their own entries.
 (Read, Vote, Create, Update own records, Delete own records, Comment on others)

+_In this current sprint editor is currently frontend 'admin' user and more complex administration is done in MongoDB._

 **Editor:** able to check and update and delete other contributions.
-(Update, Delete other entries) - not in scope for this MVP.
+(Update, Delete other entries _for this sprint Editor is a admin through the JUC GUI_)

 **Admin**: able to grant editor user level, rewrite delete other contributions, have final say on definition.
-(Read, Vote, Create, Update own records, Delete own records, Delete users)
+(Read, Vote, Create, Update own records, Delete own records, Delete users, compile issue 2 - _for this sprint the Admin would work from the MongoDB GUI to mark entries for compilation_ )

-These roles were kept in mind for development but there wasn’t enough development time to implement.
-In this current sprint editor is currently frontend admin is backend and more complex administration is done in MongoDB.

 ## Testing and Bugs